ivng929/covid-ontario-analysis/README.md

 ## Overview

 This project builds an end-to-end data analytics pipeline using confirmed COVID-19 case data reported in Ontario during 2020.
-The pipeline extracts data from a CSV file, performs basic cleaning using Python, loads the data into PostgreSQL, transforms the data using SQL, and visualize key insights in Power BI.
+The pipeline extracts data from a CSV file, performs basic cleaning using Python, loads the data into PostgreSQL, and visualize key insights in Power BI.

 ## Data Source